 “All right, Kate, calm down.”
-Lord Beaufort put an arm around Kate’s shoulders and turned her towards a window.
+Earl Beaufort put an arm around Kate’s shoulders and turned her towards a window.
 He offered her his handkerchief and glanced at everyone within earshot.
 “Let’s decamp whilst most of the guests are diverted by the piano.”

 They stepped into the small drawing room, Kate dabbing her eyes.
 She wanted to get downstairs and through the front door without facing anyone else.
 Of course, that didn’t happen.
 Baron William Ward, large and gregarious, appeared before them.
-For Lord Beaufort to press by without saying hello could only be interpreted as an insult, so he stopped, but Jane took Kate’s elbow and adroitly manoeuvred around the men, then between other knots of people.
+For Earl Beaufort to press by without saying hello could only be interpreted as an insult, so he stopped, but Jane took Kate’s elbow and adroitly manoeuvred around the men, then between other knots of people.

 “We’ll wait downstairs,” Jane informed Kate.
 “We don’t have to follow all the protocols as your father.”

 They moved along the pillared walkway, Kate sneaking some peaks at the crowd below in the central hall, and descended the first flight of stairs.
 Kate spotted the Sutherlands standing on the landing and wanted to turn back.
 At that instant the duchess looked up and locked Kate’s eyes.
 Once again, Kate felt like a delectable mouse, this time walking straight towards the waiting cat.

-“Lady Jane,” Lady Sutherland called.
+“Lady Beaufort,” the Duchess of Sutherland called.
 “You aren’t leaving.
 Where is your husband?”